zw428/plaunch/README.md

 ## Using

-Single click to select, arrow key navigation, double click or enter to launch
+Single click to select, arrow key navigation, double click or enter to launch.
+You can also jump to an entry by pressing the first letter of its title.

 ## Plans:
 - nicer styling